mohcen-laalaoui/Customer-Satisfaction-Classification/README.md

 - **Python**: Programming language for data analysis and model development.
 - **scikit-learn**: Machine learning library used for building and evaluating the SVM model.
+- **PyTorch**: Deep learning framework used for building and training the neural network model.
 - **pandas**: Library for data manipulation and analysis.
 - **numpy**: Library for numerical computing.
 - **matplotlib**: Library for data visualization.